arthur-vilela/PP1-japan-brazil-migration/README.md

 ![Screenshot of the history section](docs/history.png)
 ### Timeline
-- The timeline section provides historical information in a cronologic manner, taking advantage of the scrolling format of the page.
+- The timeline section provides historical information in a chronologic manner, taking advantage of the scrolling format of the page.
 - For each event on the timeline, there's a date, subtitle, text and one image of the period.
-- The timeline adjusts to the horizontal screens of desktops, while still keeping uniformity and flow.
+- The timeline adjusts to the horizontal screens of desktops, while keeping uniformity and flow.
-- The timeline is valuable to the user because it effectively provides a visual layout of the cronological events that would be so clear in plain text.
+- The timeline is valuable to the user because it effectively provides a visual layout of the chronological events that wouldn't be so clear in plain text.

     ![Screenshot of the timeline section](docs/timeline.png)
 ### Cultural Aspects
-- The "Culture" displays images and texts about different areas the japanese population influenced Brazil cultural scene.
+- The "Culture" displays images and texts about different areas the Japanese population influenced Brazil cultural scene.
-- It fits the cronological logic of the website, arriving on current topics.
+- It fits the chronological logic of the website, arriving on current topics.
 - This section is valuable to the user because it provides information beyond historical facts, it shows the consequences of the facts shown before, increasing their meaning.

     ![Screenshot of the culture section](docs/culture.png)